Emergency Response Roster - Humanitarian Advocacy & External Engagement Director

 Job Purpose

-In line with the WVI Disaster Management Standards for global emergencies, this position fills an essential function of Advocacy & External Engagement for World Vision’s Humanitarian Responses.
-This role is critical to providing advocacy & external engagement guidance, capacity tools, reporting, and direct support to the Humanitarian Responses.
+In line with the WVI Disaster Management Standards for global emergencies, this position plays a crucial role in Advocacy & External Engagement for World Vision’s Humanitarian Responses.
+It involves providing guidance, capacity tools, reporting, and direct support to the responses.

-This role is responsible for designing and directing the implementation of the Response’s advocacy and external engagement strategy, supporting the operational and programmatic goals.
+The role includes designing and implementing advocacy and external engagement strategies aligned with overall response priorities, supporting operational and programmatic goals.

 Key Responsibilities